 The Nashwaak Watershed Association relies on the support of its members & their generous contributions of both time and money to help promote & advocate the health of the Watershed.
 Membership is \$10, however any donation you choose to make helps support education & awareness programs, sustainability projects, & advocacy to protect & preserve this valuable resource.
 Your membership also gives you a voice in helping to shape the future of the Watershed.
 Join today!

+Acknowledgements

-Acknowledgements Thank you to the Atlantic Water Network, the Environmental Trust Fund, and the Wildlife Trust Fund who helped make this work possible!
+Thank you to the Environmental Trust Fund and the Wildlife Trust Fund who helped make this work possible!
+And to the Atlantic Water Network for providing the report template and R scripts.